-Water is one of the most essential natural resources, critical to survival of life on the earth.
+Water is one of the essential natural resources, critical to the survival of life on the earth.
 However, with the rapid industrial growth and establishment of advanced commercial settlements, water also constitutes as one of the highest amounts of waste products, water waste being an integral part of industrial activity.

 Such a scenario, especially in the light of the crucial significance of water as a resource has led to the development of a large number of units concentrating especially on water waste management and all the related elements therein.